 The financial communication and reporting of Alma Media Corporation is the responsibility of the Chief Financial Officer (CFO).
 The practical activities and the coordination of financial communication are centralised in Corporate Communications.

 Alma Media’s communication is organised into Corporate Communications under the parent company.
 Corporate Communications is headed by the Vice President, Communications and Investor Relations.

 Alma Media’s share is listed on NASDAQ Helsinki Oy.
-Alma Media’s CFO, General Counsel and Vice President, Communications and Investor Relations, are together responsible for all aspects of Alma Media’s communication meeting the requirements stipulated by EU regulations, the regulations of NASDAQ Helsinki and the guidelines and regulations issued by the Finnish Financial Supervisory Authority.
-Alma Media also observes other recommendations for the communications of listed companies, for example, related to its corporate governance.
+Alma Media’s CFO, General Counsel and Vice President, Communications and Investor Relations, are together responsible for all aspects of Alma Media’s communication meeting the requirements stipulated by EU regulations and Finnish legislation, the regulations and insider guidelines of NASDAQ Helsinki and the guidelines and regulations issued by the Finnish Financial Supervisory Authority and other authorities.
+Alma Media also observes the company’s internal policies and instructions as well as other recommendations for the communications of listed companies, for example, related to its corporate governance.

 Alma Media publishes information on its financial position and strategy in its financial statements, annual report and interim reports.
-The company announces the publication dates for the reports subject to the disclosure obligation for periodic information before the end of the preceding financial year.
+Each year, Alma Media publishes three interim reports and a financial statement release in accordance with a pre-determined schedule.

 Reporting levels: Alma Media publishes financial information and key indicators only for the Group as a whole and its reportable operating segments.

 Alma Media publishes its annual report and auditor’s report at least three weeks prior to the Annual General Meeting in which the financial statements are presented for approval, and within three months of the end of the financial year.

 Alma Media also publishes a Corporate Governance Statement annually.